JakubCerovsky/XRD/README.md

 This AR application helps you find a specific book in a school library.
 You scan a printed poster with a QR code.
 That single scan does two things:

-1. Localizes the AR session (knows where you are) via image tracking of the poster background.
+1. Localizes the AR session (knows where you are) via image-tracking the poster background.
 2. Picks the target book via the QR payload (e.g., isbn=...).

 Then the app renders a path to the correct shelf.